 Helen Keller International (HKI)

-HKI will serve as an independent evaluator to determine the efficacy of Golden Rice, that is whether its consumption improves vitamin A status.
-This evaluation will only take place if Golden Rice is approved by national regulators and deemed safe for human consumption.
+HKI will serve as an independent evaluator to determine the efficacy of Golden Rice, that is, whether its consumption improves vitamin A status.
+This evaluation will only take place after Golden Rice is approved by national regulators and deemed safe for human consumption.
 HKI will also work to ensure that, if it is deployed, the product will reach those at risk of vitamin A deficiency, who are often the poorest groups in society.

 Financial support for this nonprofit Golden Rice project comes from: